thecodeteam/puppet-unity/README.md

 ##### `license_file`
 Optional.

-THe absolute path of the license file.
+The absolute path of the license file.

 If not specified when declaring a resource, its value will default to the `title` of the resource.